Admissions and Aid

 Scholarship Aid and Teaching (Course) Assistantships

-The MA program in Ancient Greek and Roman Studies (Tracks 1 and 2) offers students a maximum award of $10,000 in merit aid (based on academic fit).
-Students may also qualify for an additional $10,000 of need based aid, based on the FAFSA application.
-In addition, the department offers a limited number of teaching (course) assistantships (assigned based on merit) to help students defray the cost of their graduate study.
+The MA program in Ancient Greek and Roman Studies offers program offers generous merit and need-based scholarships to all eligible students.
+In addition, the department offers a limited number of teaching (course) assistantships to help students defray the cost of their graduate study.

-Teaching (course) assistantships are assigned to students based on merit.
+Teaching (course) assistantships are assigned to students in good academic standing based on merit and curricular needs.
 In addition to the financial benefits of being a Teaching/Course Assistant, students find that being a Teaching/Course Assistant is an excellent opportunity, giving them hands-on experience as educators.
 Students have said that they feel mentored throughout the process of working with a professor.
 They are able to gain an idea of what it is like to teach at the college level, which is important for determining a career path following graduation from Brandeis.

 Visit the GSAS website for more information about aid for master's degree students.